Zubax/bro/README.md

 The exact reasons for that elude my understanding, but quantized models tend to predict screen coordinates incorrectly (custom scaling factors are required).

+Bro does not (currently) attempt to compete in the standard CUA benchmarks because it is primarily focused on practical utility in real-world office tasks rather than synthetic benchmarks.
+As an example where the two are at odds, Bro is able to log into a bank account using 2FA OTP codes generated by an authenticator app, while the current OSWorld flagman is too slow to succeed at that (OTP codes expire quickly).

 ## Requirements

 Currently, Bro uses OpenRouter and OpenAI for inference.
 You must have valid API keys for both services